2019 Equal Pay Dates to Know

 - New National Women’s Law Center new fact sheet, released May 2017, Equal Pay for Mothers is Critical for Families, shows why equal pay is important for mothers.

 There are two other terrific resources for background and data analysis.
 National Women’s Law Center provides comprehensive reports, fact sheets, maps, and much more.
 Institute for Women’s Policy Research published The Economic Impact of Equal Pay by State.
 Hint, closing the gender pay gap would lower the poverty rate among women in every state.
 Pennsylvania’s would drop from 7.3% to 3.6%.
-For single, working mothers the Pennsylvania’s poverty rate for single, working mothers would drop from 27.8% to 11.1%.
+Pennsylvania’s poverty rate for single, working mothers would drop from 27.8% to 11.1%.

 The Fair Labor Standards Act of 1938 (FLSA) establishes minimum wage, overtime pay, recordkeeping, and child labor standards affecting full-time and part-time workers.
 FLSA applies to workers in Federal, State, and local governments and in companies whose annual sales total $500,000 or more or who are engaged in interstate commerce.
 You might think that this would restrict the FLSA to covering only employees in large companies, but, in reality, the law covers nearly all workplaces because the courts have interpreted the term interstate commerce very broadly.
 Some employees are not covered by FLSA minimum wage and overtime provisions.
 They are (you will see why this is important in the Pennsylvania Legislation section): Babysitters on a casual basis, Companions for the elderly, Farm workers employed on small farms, Employees employed by certain seasonal and recreational establishments, Federal criminal investigators, Fishing, Newspaper delivery, Newspaper employees of limited circulation newspapers, Seamen on other than American vessels, and Switchboard operators.